Welcome to the Official Website of Chris H. Olsen!

 for indoor and outdoor use.
 Based on the principle of "jhemajang," you can mix and match the chairs, benches, and tables with any of the different designs we offer.
 Visit Botanica Gardens and Plantopia to see these new products.
 Learn more here.

-Chris H. Olsen is opening a new nursery called Plantopia this spring.
+Chris H. Olsen just opened a new nursery called Plantopia.
 Unique and different, Plantopia is "wholesale to the public" in the old Lakewood Gardens location at 3101 North Hills Blvd., North Little Rock, 72116.
 We carry a huge assortment of shrubs, trees (containered as well as ball and burlap), roses, perennials, annuals, pottery, fountains, chemicals, tropicals and even bulk materials all at great prices.
 Plantopia -"balance between quality and low price."

 Combine first 5 ingredients in a small bowl.
 Rub lamb evenly with garlic mixture; place on a broiler pan coated with cooking spray.
 Bake at 475° for 15 minutes or until a thermometer registers 145° (medium-rare) to 160° (medium).
 Garnish with rosemary sprigs, if desired.